 There is a bit less hanging height flexibility if you use rods only because the rods are a fixed length, but this option completely hides the wire for a clean look.
 Many chandeliers include a set of several rod lengths that screw into one another and allow you to choose how high to hang your fixture in fixed increments.
 But, with many chandeliers, you may end up paying for rods you don't actually need, so one way we use to reduce fixture cost is to provide rods as add-ons instead of creating an overall higher cost for all of our customers.

 To install, you choose how many rods to use, feed them onto the electrical cord, and screw them into a threaded hole in top of the fixture (where the loop was for the chain), screwing all rods together to form one long rod.
 You then place the canopy onto the threaded end of the rod, and secure the canopy to the rod with a nut and lock washer.
 The fixture is brought up to the junction box and wired and then secured to the ceiling using a bracket and finial caps as before.

 Hanging Method 3: Rod with Chain

-That said, if you're still unsure how high you'd like to hang your fixture and you still want the high end look of a rod, you can use both.
-By simply adding a loop to the end of the rod, you have the opportunity then to attach the chain between that loop on the rod and the loop on the canopy.
-Boom.
-High end.
-Flexible height.
-Done.
+If you're still unsure how high you'd like to hang your fixture and you still want the high end look of a rod, you can use both.
+This method is good for rooms with very high ceilings where you want to conceal the wire but also want to have the flexibility to vary the hanging height without purchasing many extra rods.